tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 > * **Consensus key** - Used for block validation
 > * **Companion key** - Used for DAL operations
 >
-> **💡 TIP: Backup Your SD Card**
+> **💡 TIP: Back Up Your TezSign Data**
 >
-> Now that your keys are on the TezSign device, use Balena Etcher or similar tool to clone the SD card.
-This backup will allow you to quickly recover if your original SD card fails.
+> Now that your keys are on the TezSign device, back up the whole `tezsign` folder from the Linux-only `data` partition.
+This is the folder you can restore to a newly flashed card when recovering from SD-card failure or migrating to a newer TezSign image.
+>
+> See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/) for the exact Linux mount, copy, and restore steps.
+A full SD-card clone is also useful for fast failover, but the `data/tezsign` folder is the focused backup you need for image migrations.

 ## Phase 3: Node Configuration